agilebits/AgileCloudSDK/Using AgileCloudSDK.md

-## Using AgileCloudKit
+## Using AgileCloudSDK

-AgileCloudKit is for use with your Mac app that is not distributed through the Mac App Store.
+AgileCloudSDK is for use with your Mac app that is not distributed through the Mac App Store.
 However, you must have a CloudKit container that is already set up for the App Store version of your app.

 #### Prepare your container on CloudKit Dashboard